haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 | Maximum drawdown | -20.59% | -18.76% | -16.37% |

 - **Value-at-Risk (1-year, Monte Carlo):**
-  - 95%: a USD 40.4m ending value, i.e. a loss of about USD 9.6m (19%)
+  - 95%: ending value of USD 40.4m, a loss of about USD 9.6m (19%)
-  - 99%: a USD 38.2m ending value, i.e. a loss of about USD 11.8m (24%)
+  - 99%: ending value of USD 38.2m, a loss of about USD 11.8m (24%)
 - **Scenario analysis (2-year total return):** Bullish +41.45%, Bearish -50.61%, Stable +45.58%
-- **Factor exposure:** market risk is the dominant driver, size exposure is limited (large-cap universe), and value exposure is modest.
+- **Factor exposure:** market risk is the dominant driver.
+Size exposure is limited because the universe is large-cap, and value exposure is modest.

 ### Passive fund